 5) Screw in the new screw back in.

-By taking these couple of extra steps, you can insure that screw is NEVER coming back out!
+By taking these couple of extra steps, you can ensure that screw is NEVER coming back out!